skphene/CourseProject/CodeBook.md

 ### run_analysis.R and UCIHARDataset

 ### Read in data from UCIHARDataset into R and Merge into single table
-features : description(label) of each variables in X_test and X_train
+features : Description(label) of each variables in X_test and X_train

 activity_labels : Description of activity IDs in y_test and y_train